hsalnasi/Anime_Analysis/README.md

 Welcome to our Anime Analysis project! 🎉

-## Overview
+## 💡Overview

-This repository hosts the code and findings of our comprehensive analysis of anime trends, preferences, and demographics.
+This repository hosts the code and findings of our comprehensive analysis of anime trends, preferences, and demographics, specifically focusing on data from the *[MyAnimeList platform (MAL)](https://myanimelist.net)*.
 We've delved into a vast dataset of anime titles, user ratings, genres, and other metadata to uncover fascinating insights into the world of anime fandom.
+Additionally, we're analyzing user interactions and behaviors from the MAL platform to gain a deeper understanding of anime viewership patterns and preferences.

 - **Datasets**: The CSV files containing the datasets can be found [here](https://drive.google.com/drive/folders/151TpnljhWU69pJwJpHWpDe2vbcxDAPrM?usp=sharing) or you can create your own [here](https://github.com/Sajid030/anime_dataset_generator).

 - **Project Structure**: The project consists of two sections:
-  - **Anime Analysis**: This section focuses on analyzing trends, genres, ratings, and seasonal patterns of anime titles.
+  - **[Anime Analysis](1_Anime_Analysis)**: This section focuses on analyzing trends, genres, ratings, and seasonal patterns of anime titles.
-  - **Anime User Analysis**: This section examines demographics, user preferences, and engagement with anime content.
+  - **[Anime User Analysis](2_MAL_User_Analysis)**: This section examines demographics, user preferences, and engagement with anime content.

 ## Key Findings